microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 Now open Microsoft Edge to [http://localhost:8080/](http://localhost:8080/)

-You should see a web page with TODO
+You should see the home page of the *Sharearound* application.

 Now shutdown the Docker container using: